 Red/brown, chronic patches and plaques on the upper thighs of an older adult (hidden from the sun).
+After the appropriate workup, the patient was started on clobetasol, tazarotene and UVB.

 CUTANEOUS T-CELL LYMPHOMA or MYCOSIS FUNGOIDES